kogcyc/simple-auth/README.md

 ####1) To start:
  - we create an app
- - then a scaffold mini-blog so that we can have something to authorize for
+ - then create a scaffolded mini-blog so that we can have some methods to test authorization against
- - then a sessions controller
+ - then create a sessions controller

+as follows:

     rails new simple-auth
     cd simple-auth/